 The real goal, and the underlying work, was educating students for careers of influence, conducting top-notch research, and tackling real-world challenges through service and engagement on policy issues that matter.

 Increasing access to higher education, improving public health, fostering international development, advancing sustainability, eliminating discrimination—this was the mission, along with preparing students for careers of influence in these and other policy areas.

 For students, it's been possible to make a difference in many of these fields while pursuing their degrees.

-Over the past decade, students have assisted dozens of public sector organizations through the Applied Policy Seminar.
+Over the past decade, students have assisted dozens of public sector organizations through the Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC.
 They've organized International Economic Development Program courses and trips to 10 nations.
 They've interned with more than a thousand organizations doing meaningful work all around the world.
 They've raised more than $100,000 for worthwhile causes through the student-led charity auction.
 They've led student organizations; they've volunteered extensively; they've founded nonprofits.
 Collins, who believes deeply in engaged learning, "has lauded and supported all of that work," says Susan Guindi, director of student and academic services.

 "An outsized impact"